Synthetic Biological Systems

 - T-cells to target and eliminate infectious disease

 - organoid-based devices to replace tissue function

-Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered synthetic biological systems.
+Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles as key components in the design, build, and test methodology to engineer relevant synthetic biological systems.